-Welcome to the Nebraska State Reading Association Website!
+Available and Arranged through the Nebraska State Reading Association

 The mission of the Nebraska State Reading Association (NSRA) is to lead in the promotion of literacy in the state of Nebraska through collaboration, advocacy and professional development.

 NSRA will become a highly visible, professional literacy organization with an engaged, diverse membership.
 The organization seeks to make a difference in the lives of Nebraskans; children, youth and adults, both directly and indirectly.
 Our priorities are: involvement with other professional organizations, growing as advocates, educators and leaders in the cause of literacy and celebrating successes.

 Welcome to the Nebraska State Reading Association (NSRA) website.
 The mission of the NSRA is to lead in the promotion of literacy in the state of Nebraska through collaboration, advocacy and professional development.
 We work to achieve this mission by sharing current research and practices through communication, conferences, workshops, and publications.
 We work tirelessly across the state to promote literacy and professional development in the area of literacy through best practices.
 We work at the state level to advocate for teachers and students across the state to ensure they receive the best education possible.
 We also work closely with other educational non-profits across the state.
 We are a non-profit organization with a membership of over 800 classroom and pre-service teachers, reading coaches and specialists, librarians, administrators, and university instructors.
 Our membership is open to any individual interested in improving the literacy of our Nebraska population.